1414213/scwin2/README.md

 "IncrementsLeftElseRight": true
 "TapsElseHolds": false
 ```
-Seperates the thumbstick into a number of slices of Button types and activates the slice it enters.&ensp;*Buttons* is a list of Button types.&ensp;The amount of slices is the size of *Buttons*.&ensp;"Deadzone" is measured as a proportion of the thumbstick's radius and creates a range in the center where input releases.&ensp;*AngleOffset* specifies at what angle slice 0 starts.&ensp;Measured in amounts of pie (1 would be read as 1*pi).&ensp;*IncrementsLeftElseRight* specifies whether the list progresses clockwise (left) or counterclockwise arount the thumbstick.&ensp;*TapsElseHolds*: if set to tap the Button respective to the entered slice will be tapped.&ensp;If set to hold the slice will be pressed when entered and released when exitted.
+Seperates the thumbstick into a number of slices and activates a slice's respective button when input enters it.&ensp;*Buttons* is a list of Button types.&ensp;"Deadzone" is measured as a proportion of the thumbstick's radius from its center and creates a range where input releases.&ensp;*AngleOffset* specifies at what angle slice 0 starts.&ensp;Measured in amounts of pie (1 would be read as 1*pi).&ensp;*IncrementsLeftElseRight* specifies whether rotating clockwise (left) or counterclockwise traverses up or down *Buttons*, respectively.&ensp;*TapsElseHolds*: if set to tap the Button respective to the entered slice will be tapped.&ensp;If set to hold the slice will be pressed when entered and released when exitted.

 ### StickScroll
 ```